MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_power_down.md

 title: EVT_ACX_CIRCUIT_POWER_DOWN
 ms.date: 08/23/2021
 targetos: Windows
-description: TBD - The EVT_ACX_CIRCUIT_POWER_DOWN callback is used by the driver to allow it to add additional functionality when a circuit is powered down using the TBD function is called,  TBD TBD.
+description: The EVT_ACX_CIRCUIT_POWER_DOWN callback is used by the driver to add functionality in the power down path of an ACXCIRCUIT object.
 prerelease: true
 req.assembly:
 req.construct-type: function